WELCOME TO RUTHERFORDTON, NORTH CAROLINA!

 For more information about recycling outside the Town limits and throughout the County, please visit www.WeSortForYou.com

 Town Council Meetings.
 Regular Town Council meetings are the first Wednesday of each month at 5:30 p.m. at Town Hall ( 129 N. Main St).
 The Public is welcome.
 An agenda will be posted a few days prior to the meeting.
-To view the agenda, click on the "agenda and minutes" button in the left margin of this page.
+To view the agenda, click on the "agenda and minutes" button in the left margin of this page or on the link below.

 This website covers some of the most requested topics and information about the Town.
 The objective is to provide accurate, relevant, and up-to-date information of public interest in a convenient format.